nlesc-nano/ceiba/paper/paper.md

 # Examples

-We present in this section a simple example illustrating the use *Ceiba*.
+We present in this section a simple example illustrating the use of *Ceiba*.
 For a more comprehensive discussion about how to interact with the web service, see the Ceiba-CLI documentation [@Ceiba_CLI].

 ## Deploying the server and the database